 Comments from many groups criticized the simplified rule, claiming that the rule narrowed the definition of “employee” to the benefit of companies that want to use more independent contractors.

 One notable addition to the final rule was DOL’s inclusion of specific examples to assist in analyzing the factors to determine employee status.
 None of the examples squarely addresses whether independent contractor status exists for gig economy workers.
 Rather, the second example poses the question of whether a worker who accepts assignments from an “app-based service” for home repairs would have the sufficient opportunity for profit or loss to be considered an independent contractor in light of the disproportionate investment between the worker and the service.
 Finding that the significant cost of investment by the service in creating and supporting its app is not relevant to the profit or loss inquiry, the answer states that the opportunity for profit or loss favors independent contractor status.

-The rule is set to take effect on March 8, 2021.
-The Biden administration, however, may seek to offer its own proposal to replace this one.
+The U.S. Department of Labor announced on March 2, 2021, that it was delaying the effective date of the rule called “Independent Contractor Status Under the Fair Labor Standards Act” which was set to be effective on March 8, 2021.
+The effective date of the Independent Contractor Rule has been delayed until May 7, 2021 to “allow the Department to review issues of law, policy, and fact raised by the rule before it takes effect.”
+Ultimately, it is likely that the new administration will rescind the Trump-era rule.
 Moreover, state laws vary and mostly are not affected by the DOL’s new rule.
-Companies with questions on how this new rule may affect relationships with independent contractor should consult with legal counsel to make sure the company is current on the latest developments in this ever-evolving area of the law.
+Companies with questions on their relationships with independent contractors should consult with legal counsel to make sure the company is current on the latest developments in this ever-evolving area of the law.